 You have three jars, two are full, then “break immediately”.
 Use up what you have.
 Utilize it to the fullest before you get more.
 In other words, the fridge doesn’t always have to be full to the brim.
-It should have as much as you need, and you should refill because you really need to.
+It should have as much as you need, and you should refill only when you really need to.
 This prevents one from falling into the habit of being wasteful.

 Live without greed, avoid jealousy, and you may live to a ripe old age — all because you have mastered the ability to “break immediately.”